 Ways your contribution can help – Summary of the Bicycling Monterey projects

-- A wide range of bike advocacy actions, including such things as filling in some gaps for local municipalities and agencies; initiating new activities and supporting existing activities for Bike Week in Monterey County; public education and support for infrastructure improvements and other bike-friendly efforts in local cities and unincorporated areas; outreach to establish new relationships and/or increase harmony between people who bike and those who may not.
+- Bike advocacy actions.
+A wide range of advocacy, including such things as filling in some gaps for local municipalities and agencies; initiating new activities and supporting existing activities for Bike Week in Monterey County; public education and support for infrastructure improvements and other bike-friendly efforts in local cities and unincorporated areas; outreach to establish new relationships and/or increase harmony between people who bike and those who may not.

 - Bike community-building events, bike safety events, and more.